Bell, John (Senator)

 The Democrats gained control of the Tennessee legislature in 1859, ending Bell's senatorial career.
 Along with several Whig stalwarts from the Upper South, he formed the Constitutional Union Party and was selected as its 1860 presidential nominee.
 Bell understood he had little chance of electorally defeating the other three candidates (Republican Abraham Lincoln and Democrats, Stephen A. Douglas and John C. Breckinridge).
 He hoped he could divide the electorate enough to force the election into the House of Representatives where he might emerge as the candidate best able to facilitate sectional compromise.
 He carried Kentucky, Tennessee, and Virginia, but Lincoln carried the North, securing a Republican presidency.
 Although Bell tried to keep Tennessee in the Union following Lincoln's election, the state joined the Confederacy.
 Union forces damaged most of Bell's investments in central Tennessee during the war, and he spent the majority of the conflict trying to rebuild them.

-Paul H. Bergeron, Antebellum Politics in Tennessee (Lexington: University Press of Kentucky, 1982); Joseph Howard Parks, John Bell of Tennessee (Baton Rouge: Louisiana State University Press, 1950); Daniel W. Crofts, "Bell, John," American National Biography (New York: Oxford University Press, 1999), 2:509-511.
+Paul H. Bergeron, Antebellum Politics in Tennessee (Lexington: University Press of Kentucky, 1982); Joseph Howard Parks, John Bell of Tennessee (Baton Rouge: Louisiana State University Press, 1950); Daniel W. Crofts, "Bell, John," American National Biography, ed. by John A. Garraty and Mark C. Carnes (New York: Oxford University Press, 1999), 2:509-11.